Submitting Jobs

 is a bit complicated because the savio3_gpu

-partition contains a variety of GPU types, as documented here:
+partition contains a variety of GPU types, as indicated in the relevant rows above.

 Note that only a number of GPUs equivalent to a subset of the savio3_gpu